 Enjoy comprehensive service and award-winning healthcare.
 Submit an appointment request today, and we will follow up with you to confirm a time that works for you and your family.

 Taking a Strong Approach

 As a parent, you want to help your child live a normal lifestyle in every way you can.
 But, when your kid has muscular dystrophy, it’s harder to do.
-When you partner with our neuromuscular team at Arnold Palmer Hospital, finding a new normal for you and your child is our goal.
+When you partner with our neuromuscular team at Orlando Health Arnold Palmer Hospital for Children, finding a new normal for you and your child is our goal.
 Our neurologists and orthopedic surgeons team up to create a custom comprehensive care plan to best manage your child’s muscular dystrophy.

 What is Muscular Dystrophy?

 Muscular dystrophy is a group of more than 30 inherited diseases that cause progressive muscle weakness and loss of muscle in your child’s body.
 This is caused by a genetic mutation that interferes with the proteins muscles need to grow and be healthy.

 Most children are diagnosed with a type of muscular dystrophy called Duchenne muscular dystrophy.
 Parents may start noticing symptoms and signs such as:

 - Frequent falling

 Progression of the disorder can lead to problems breathing, contracture of the muscles, curved spine, inability to walk and more.
 If your child is exhibiting any of these symptoms, contact our Muscular Dystrophy Clinic today.

 Start a Plan for Long-term Care